|Nutritional Guidelines (per serving)|

 Cut into thin bars to serve.

 - When cooking the sugars with the milk, keep an eye on the pot and lower the burner if necessary (but not too low).
 After adding the crushed graham crackers, make sure not to walk away—be mindful as the mixture boils for 5 minutes.
-In this case, a watched pot never boils over!

 - The peanut butter can be eliminated whether for taste or allergy reasons.